tomtominator/Toms-Lathe-and-Saw/index.md

 This site is meant to display my woodworking projects.

 **If you purchased a pen and it contains an ID number, you can view a photo and thoughts behind making it.
-This information is in [Pens](Pens.md).**
+This information is in [Pens](Pens.md).** (Not all pens contain IDs and corresponding photos.)

 # Pens